ewarchul/cecb/README.md

 ## Introduction

 `cecb` is a tiny framework for testing optimization algorithms in a parallel manner.
-It provides a bunch of method which simplify workflow with CEC benchmarks.
+It provides a bunch of methods that simplify workflow with CEC benchmarks.
 All you have to do is:

-* write benchmark configuration file in YAML
+* write a benchmark configuration file in YAML
 * run benchmark via `cecb::run_benchmark()` function
 * do some magic with results.